Gabattal/Scripts-LeagueOfLegends/Auto-Champ-Select/README.md

 # Concerning the runes
 Depending on the pick you may need different runes, in my case I am using the [Porofessor App](https://porofessor.gg/) which automatically import the right runes for your champion.

+# this project is not finished
+I'm adding new features when I have some time, I'm planning to add :
+* a user interface
+* a notification system with your phone to tell you the "state" of the game
+* a feature that detects your role and allows you to plan backup picks
+* a feature which allows you to select the summoners you want for each champ
+* a feature which will detect if you are playing against an AD or an AP and will change your runes accordingly